Oliver-Binns/Cards/README.md

 * App Clip to play with users who do not have the app installed
 * Additional games: Hearts, Go Fish, Speed
 * Extra games are In-App Purchases
-* visionOS support with immersive experiences
+* Shared Immersive experiences with Apple Vision Pro
 * In-App Messaging / Nudges
 * Emoji reactions to opponent moves
 * GameKit Matchmaker